Nikita2662/josies-list/README.md

 npm install
 ```

-4. To connect your application to a database, create a .env file in the back-end directory
+4. Connect your application to a database by creating a .env file in the back-end directory
-and add your MongoDB URI in the following format
+and adding your MongoDB URI in the following format:
 ```
 DATABASE_URI= <your_mongo_db_URI>
 ```